azam-akram/spring-boot-cassandra-docker/README.md

 # spring-boot-cassandra-docker

-This projects demonstrates how to setup the Spring Boot Microservice, store information in Cassandra (NoSQL) database, and expose REST APIS to interact with the service.
+This projects demonstrates how to setup the Spring Boot Microservice, store data in Cassandra database, and exposes REST APIS to interact with the service.

 ### Frameworks